Rothamsted/knetminer/revision-history.md

 * #778 Network view with too many genes for the current user role breaks the UI.

 ## API
 * Gene table and Evidence table outputs now are pure JSON (cleaning and improving the "CSV inside JSON" old format).
-This makes improves the coding of API clients (#655).
+This improves the coding of API clients (#655).
 * Gene table output now includes the graph distance between genes and their evidences (based on semantic motifs, #743).
 * Deprecated API calls removed, `/dataSource` (#653), `/ksHost` (#792), /latestNetworkStats (#657).